cncf/techdocs/assessments/0011-keda/keda-analysis.md

 - [Contributor documentation](#contributor-documentation)
 - [Website and documentation infrastructure](#website)

-Examples of CNCF documentation that demonstrate the analysis criteria are linked from the [Criteria][cncf-doc-criteria] specification.
+Examples of CNCF documentation that demonstrate the analysis criteria are linked from the [criteria](https://github.com/cncf/techdocs/blob/main/assessments/criteria.md) specification.

 ### Recommendations, requirements, and best practices

 This analysis measures documentation against CNCF project maturity standards, and suggests possible improvements.
 In most cases there is more than one way to do things.
 Few recommendations here are meant to be prescriptive.
 Rather, the recommended implementations represent the reviewers' experience with how to apply documentation best practices.
-In other words, borrowing terminology from the lexicon of [RFCs][rfc-keywords], the changes described here should be understood as "recommended" or "should" at the strongest, and "optional" or "may" in many cases.
+In other words, borrowing terminology from the lexicon of [RFCs](https://www.rfc-editor.org/rfc/rfc2119), the changes described here should be understood as "recommended" or "should" at the strongest, and "optional" or "may" in many cases.
 Any "must" or "required" actions are clearly denoted as such, and pertain to legal requirements such as copyright and licensing issues.

 # Project documentation

 KEDA is a **graduated** project of CNCF.
-This means that the project should have [*very high*][cncf-doc-criteria] standards for documentation.
+This means that the project should have [*very high*](https://github.com/cncf/techdocs/blob/main/assessments/criteria.md) standards for documentation.

 | Criterion                  |  Rating (1-5)              |
 | ---                        |    ---                     |